A cystoscopy is a procedure to look inside the bladder using a thin camera called a cystoscope.

 It's normal to have discomfort when peeing and a bit of blood in your pee for a day or two.

-See your GP if it's severe or doesn't improve in a few days, or you develop a high temperature (fever) of 38C (100.4F) or above.
+See a GP if the discomfort is severe or does not improve in a few days, or you develop a high temperature.

 Go to your nearest accident and emergency (A&E) department if you feel really unwell.